gardener/gardener-extension-provider-gcp/docs/usage/user-managed-egress.md

 - Multiple shoot clusters must share a single VPC and subnet.
 - Your organization's security policy requires audited, infrastructure-as-code-managed network resources.
 - You want to reuse an existing subnet that was provisioned outside of Gardener.

+## Sharing a VPC across multiple clusters

+> [!IMPORTANT]
+> When multiple shoots share a single BYO VPC **with overlay networking disabled**, you must give each shoot **non-overlapping pod CIDRs** (and, in practice, non-overlapping node and service CIDRs too).

+This matters because in routes-based (non-overlay) networking the CCM programs one VPC-wide `shoot--*` route per node, mapping a pod CIDR to that node instance.
+GCP has no per-cluster route table — all routes live in the VPC's single routing table.
+If two clusters in the same VPC use overlapping pod CIDRs, their routes collide and pod traffic from one cluster can be misrouted to a node in the other.

+Note that **all dual-stack (IPv4 + IPv6) shoots run with overlay disabled**, because GCP IPv6 forces overlay off — so this constraint always applies to dual-stack clusters sharing a VPC.
+Overlay-enabled single-stack shoots encapsulate pod traffic and do not program pod-CIDR routes into the VPC, so they are not affected.

+Gardener **cannot** detect this conflict for you: each shoot is validated only against its own declared CIDRs, and the extension has no cross-shoot awareness.
+Guaranteeing non-overlapping CIDRs across shoots that share a VPC is the responsibility of whoever allocates shoot networking (your IPAM / operator).

 ## How it works